dabigjoe6/dabigjoe6/README.md

-### Hello,
+### Hello there,

-Systems Engineering Undergrad.
+Systems Engineering Undergrad with a passion for Software Engineering.

-Interested in Mobile development, Distributed Systems, Algorithms and Building Large Scale Software.
+Actively engaged in fullstack devlopment with React, Nodejs and React Native.

-Javascript, Python.
-PHP Sometimes.
+Currently learning Web3 and solidity in building smart contracts and Defi apps.

-Majorly working with react native.
+Interested in Distributed Systems, Building Large Scale Software.

 <!--
 **dabigjoe6/dabigjoe6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.